 Harsher in Hindsight: "Barnham's Wild Ride" from the bonus content.
 His horse accidentally killed the dog that startled it — Constantine's parent.

-Layton gets turned into gold at the end of Chapter 3, and Maya is locked in a cage and plunged into the courtroom's fire at the end of chapter 4.
-Even if you haven't seen the trailers and know there's still far more for them to do later in the game, it doesn't take a genius to figure out they're not gone for good
+Layton gets turned into gold at the end of Chapter 3, and Maya is locked in a cage and plunged into the courtroom's fire at the end of Chapter 4.
+Even if you haven't seen the trailers and know there's still far more for them to do later in the game, it doesn't take a genius to figure out they're not gone for good.

-As another example, like Layton would really suddenly turn traitor/villain and prosecute Espella during the last trial for no reason.
+Like Layton would really suddenly turn traitor/villain and prosecute Espella during the last trial for no reason.
 It's presented as a "shocking twist" cutscene, but it makes sense in context and there are very good reasons for the scene progressing the way it does.